forgery810/fl-studio-all-devices/README.md

 Fl Studio Script Builder is Python script which allows any MIDI controller to work with FL Studio.
 The layout can be custom designed by the user through a web app available at www.midicontrol.cc.

+1.0.0 Update

+- layout files (.json files) are must now be place in the user_files folder. config.py is also found in this folder
+- Multiple controllers can now be handled by the same script instance.
+The script will look in the LAYOUT_MAP     variable in config.py to search the controller name with a matching .json file. user_layout.json will be used if no matching layouts are found.

 0.9.8 Update - 12/18/2025